I’m interested in returning to school. How do I get started?

-Continuing and Distance Education students in a required course of study leading to a degree may be eligible for Stafford Loans.
+Professional and Continuing Education students in a required course of study leading to a degree may be eligible for Stafford Loans.
 In addition, VSAC sponsors a non-degree grant program for eligible students.
 Read more about financial aid.

 What are course sequences or certificates?
 How can these programs help in my career?